| |

 Vegan Leather Uppers | Price: $88 | Sizes: EU35 – 45

-For those wanting a barefoot vegan sandal like Birkenstocks, look to the beautifully made sandals by Bioworld.
+For those wanting a barefoot vegan sandal, look to the beautifully made sandals by Bioworld.
 These sandals are handmade by two brothers in Spain and available on Etsy.
 The uppers are faux leather or faux suede.
 They use a flexible, durable Vibram sole.
 This specific Vibram soling is one of their more flexible options.

 Shipping is about $30 to the US and returns are only accepted from EU countries.